MarcelloZanghieri2/collision_avoidance_ultrasound_dataset/README.md

 This repository contains the dataset realized for the academic paper M. Zanghieri *et al*., “An Extreme-Edge TCN-Based Low-Latency Collision-Avoidance Safety System for Industrial Machinery” [[1]](#1).

+We also publish the [source code](https://github.com/MarcelloZanghieri2/edge_tcn_collision_avoidance/tree/main) developed for this work.

 For a technical report about an earlier stage of the same research project, please refer to F. Conti *et al.* [[2]](#2).